Skip to Content

 teen and tween sisters cracking an egg in kitchen and making a turkey cake, having fun

-Hear me out on this hands-on Thanksgiving activity: some of my most cherished teenager memories came from attempting the basically-impossible, and laughing my way through it with another teen friend.
+Hear me out on this hands-on Thanksgiving activity: some of my most cherished teenage memories came from attempting the basically impossible, and laughing my way through it with another teen friend.

 Give your teens the crazy task of trying to pull off one of those Pinterest-worthy turkey cakes…and dare to serve whatever their creation looks like.